radical-collaboration/RADICAL-UCL-MSKCC/README.md

 # RADICAL-UCL

-This repo is to agenda contents and documents (for now) required for the ISC submission.
+This repo is to agenda contents and documents required the INSPIRE collaboration